-If you’re looking for a design that’s fit to hold several diamonds on top, you should consider a trellis setting.
+If you’re looking for a design that’s fit to hold several diamonds on top, consider a trellis setting.

 Prongs are a popular choice for securing a diamond, but one of its downsides is security.

-The thin metal prongs can bend backward and let the diamond slip out or loosen over time with wear and tear.
+The thin metal prongs can bend backward and cause the diamond slip out or loosen over time.

 Another benefit of trellis settings is they provide more support for prongs.
 The way they weave in and out of each other makes each one more secure because it’s held in place by another prong.

-You should still avoid wearing a ring with a trellis setting during physical activity to avoid the potential for it to snag on clothing or hair, but the extra support from the interconnected prongs helps minimize this issue.
+You should still avoid wearing a ring during physical activity to avoid the potential for it to snag on clothing or hair, but the extra support from the interconnected prongs minimizes this issue.